wncc/learn-gan/README.md

 - Now that you have understood how a GAN works, you can try implementing GANs for simple datasets.
 You can refer to the code given here - [PyTorch GANs](https://github.com/tezansahu/PyTorch-GANs).
 You can leave DCGANs for now.

-- Also read this article for for some [Tips to make GANs work].
+- Also read this article for for some [Tips to make GANs work](https://github.com/soumith/ganhacks).

 ### Week 8 | Tinkering Around